Types of Grass

 All About Timing

 Aside from choosing the right grass seed for your location, the next most important factor to take into consideration is the time of year that you lay the seed.
-Neither Michigan nor Denver, Colorado’s cool-season grasses will do well if you plant them in the blazing heat of the summer.
+Colorado’s cool-season grasses will not do well if you plant them in the blazing heat of the summer.
 Choosing the right time of year to seed a lawn takes a little planning and forethought.
 Colorado’s arid climate calls for seeding in April or September, when the temperatures are a little cooler and the likelihood of rain is a little better.

 Prepare the Soil